szhizherin/Social-connections-and-views-in-Europe/README.md

 * `intermediate_data` - intermediate datasets and spatial matrices
 * `plots` - plots
 * `regressions` - scripts for regression analysis
-* `create_final_data.R` - scripts that create `final_data`
+* `create_final_data.R` - script that creates `final_data`
 * `SC_and_views_in_Europe.pdf` - paper text
 * `Social_connections_and views_in_Europe_ENG.pdf` - english version of paper text

 Note that at the beginning of each script its Inputs and Outputs are indicated.
-In the case when any file from the `raw_data` and` borrowed_raw_data` folders is present in Inputs, the script will not work correctly if you do not reproduce these folders and their contents using the `data_sources_and_description.xlsx` file.
+In the case when any file from the `raw_data` and `borrowed_raw_data` folders is present in Inputs, the script will not work correctly if you do not reproduce these folders and their contents using the `data_sources_and_description.xlsx` file.